-Timothy Whailen, LMSW
+Timothy Whailen, LCSW

 Timothy has been practicing psychotherapy for 3 years currently under the clinical supervision of Shannon Mathis Meyer, LCSW.
 His holistic approach to therapy is grounded in neuroscience and systems theory.
 Timothy combines traditional practices with the latest research to help his clients grow beyond the obstacles they currently find in their paths, but also to ensure clients have tools that they can use on a daily basis to effect measurable change in their lives.